 Over the past decade I've been making things, I always wanted to find a way to give back to those who were in need of some love and comfort.
 I have several different ways I give back.
 My main is through my 10% donation of all sales to the Michael J Fox Foundation supporting Parkinson's Research.

-Second, I chose to make receiving size blankets for infants that needed some extra bundling or warmth.
+Second, I chose to make receiving-size blankets for infants that needed some extra bundling or warmth.

-Fourth, dog or cat beds and toys out of my scraps too small for the above for those animals in shelters that need some comfort and warmth and a place to feel safe.
+Fourth, dog or cat beds and toys out of my scraps are too small for the above for those animals in shelters that need some comfort and warmth and a place to feel safe.

-Fifth, scarves for homeless or less fortunate.
+Fifth, scarves for the homeless or less fortunate.
 Every winter I donate a couple hundred scarves to local churches to give out with their mitten projects and other donations for those less fortunate.
 Simple fleece scarves with cute prints and fringe.
 The first year was 250 to my daughter's preschool, this year was 500.
 I make them year round so come cold months there is an abundance for as many as need them.